 Here are a few important highlights regarding ways school and district administrators support their new teachers:

-Work with the District Lead to select support providers who meet selection criteria
+Work with the District Lead to select Mentors who meet selection criteria

-Ensure all support providers understand their responsibilities to and the requirements of the SDCOE Teacher Induction Program outlined in the Support Provider Memorandum of Understanding, including mandatory attendance to training for all new support providers.
+Ensure all Mentors understand their responsibilities to and the requirements of the SDCOE Teacher Induction Program outlined in the Mentor Memorandum of Understanding, including mandatory attendance to training for all new Mentors.

-Identify as soon as possible all eligible participating teachers
+Identify as soon as possible all eligible Teacher Candidates

-Match participating teachers with support providers (preferred match includes same site and similar grade level, credential authorization, and subject matter)
+Match Teacher Candidate with Mentors within 30 days of enrollment, following district approved mentor selection procedures.
+(Preferred match includes same site and similar grade level, credential authorization, and subject matter)

-Conduct initial Site Orientation for participating teachers to inform them about site and district resources, personnel, health and safety, and special education policies and procedures
+Conduct initial Site Orientation for Teacher Candidates to inform them about site and district resources, personnel, health and safety, and special education policies and procedures

-Limit extracurricular duties for both participating teachers and support providers
+Limit extracurricular duties for both Teacher Candidates and Mentors

-Provide release time for classroom observations for participating teachers and support providers
+Provide release time for classroom observations for Teacher Candidates and Mentors

 Attend Advisory Committee meetings and participate in required accreditation activities

-The administrator’s awareness and acceptance of the supportive, non-evaluative and growth minded approach to participating teacher support provides teachers with a sense of collegiality and security during their critical first years in the profession.
+An administrator’s awareness and acceptance of this supportive, non-evaluative and growth minded approach to Teacher Candidate mentoring, provides teachers with a sense of collegiality and security during their critical first years in the profession.

 San Diego County Office of Education is committed to providing quality teacher induction services.
-The program provides preliminary credential holders the support they need through regular mentoring, personalized professional growth plans aligned with school and district goals, and standards-based guided practice required for program completion.
-Currently, SDCOE's Teacher Induction program serves over 25 school districts across the region, and we look forward to your partnership.
+The program provides preliminary credential holders the support they need through regular mentoring, developing personalized professional growth goals aligned with school and district goals, implemented through the ILP that is required for program completion.
+Currently, SDCOE's Teacher Induction program serves over 60 districts and schools across the region, and we look forward to your partnership.